Nissan Z-car

-The Nissan Z-series is a model series of sports cars manufactured by Nissan in seven generations since 1969.
+The Nissan Z-series is a model series of sports cars manufactured by Nissan since 1969.

-The original Z was sold in October of 1969 in Japan as the Nissan Fairlady Z (日産・フェアレディZ, Nissan Fearedi Zetto) at Nissan Exhibition dealerships that previously sold the Nissan Bluebird.
+The original Z was first sold on October of 1969 in Japan as the Nissan Fairlady Z (日産・フェアレディZ, Nissan Fearedi Zetto) at Nissan Exhibition dealerships that previously sold the Nissan Bluebird.
 It was initially marketed as the Datsun 240Z for international customers.
 Since then, Nissan has manufactured seven generations of Z-cars, with the most recent—simply known as the Nissan Z—in production since 2022.